Bondee: Reception

-Bondee topped app store charts in multiple countries and had over five million downloads on Google Play, "record-breaking" seven months faster than Instagram.
-Since its launch in January 2023, it has gained popularity in Asia and is now considered one of the "most favored" apps in the region as it has achieved the top position in the social networking category on the App Store in several countries, including Singapore, Malaysia, the Philippines, and Thailand.
-In Japan, it is positioned within the top 10 of its category; however, it has yet to reach the top 10 in South Korea.
+Bondee topped App Store charts in multiple countries and had over five million downloads on Google Play, "record-breaking" seven months faster than Instagram.
+Since its launch in January 2023, it has gained large popularity in Asia.

-The application's graphics have received considerable acclaim, as they are "3D and customizable," allowing users to exhibit and pick their choices, and "lifelike, but not so human-like" that would infuse a feeling of "creepiness."
-Its interface was also praised for being "adorable" and was often compared to Animal Crossing, Habbo Hotel, and The Sims for the game's functions.
-The app is also received "positively" by its users regarding the "fun and aesthetics factor of customizing" their virtual persona and connectivity with friends through "snippets" of one's daily life.
-It also received mixed to positive reactions wherein the game was said to be "lacking in some features" regarding the ability to play games with friends but is a much more acceptable form of the metaverse.
+The application's graphics are 3D and customizable, allowing users to exhibit and pick their choices.
+Its interface was also compared to Animal Crossing, Habbo Hotel, and The Sims for the game's functions.
+It also received mixed to positive reactions wherein the game was said to be "lacking in some features" regarding the ability to play games with friends.

+Controversy

+In late January 2023, Singapore-based social networking app Bondee faced allegations of unauthorized credit card transactions.
+Users shared screenshots online, claiming their bank accounts had been charged without consent.
+Bondee's parent company refuted these claims, stating that the app does not collect users' financial information.
+Cybersecurity experts noted that Bondee appears to be safe, as it does not request permissions beyond its scope.